Basics of Nonprofit Budgeting: A Beginners Guide

 Nonprofit organizations can have multiple types of budgets.
 There are three primary types of these budgets: Operating, Cash Flow, and Capital.
 All three are important in the long-term growth and sustainability of your organization.

-When we discuss budgeting here, we are typically referring to an operating budget, the budget of income and expense to operate the nonprofit.
+When we discuss budgeting here, we are typically referring to an operating budget, the budget of income and expenses to operate the nonprofit.
 An operating budget is a budget that is used to cover basic day-to-day costs like materials, supplies, rent, utilities, etc. It’s not designed to cover large expenses such as capital projects, i.e buying a building.

 A cash flow budget is focused on covering big expenses like capital projects or payroll work.
 It’s meant to help you manage your cash flow so that you can run smoothly while achieving the goals you have set out for your organization.